Factory Records: Factory Records recording artists

 The bands with the most numerous releases on Factory Records include Joy Division/New Order, Happy Mondays, Durutti Column and A Certain Ratio.
 Each of these bands has between 15 and 30 FAC numbers attributed to their releases.

 Retrospective

 An exhibition By Colin Gibbins took place celebrating the 20th anniversary of the closing of Factory Records (1978–1992) and its musical output, Colin's collection was displayed at the Ice Plant, Manchester, between 4 and 7 May 2012.
 The exhibition was called FACTVM (from the Latin for 'deed accomplished').

-In October 2019 a new box set was released containing both rarities and the label’s releases from its first two years.
+In October 2019, a new box set was released containing both rarities and the label’s releases from its first two years.

-From 19 June until 3 January 2022, Manchester's Science and Industry Museum is hosting an exhibition commemorating Factory Records entitled 'Use Hearing Protection: The early years of Factory Records' Featuring graphic designs by Peter Saville, previously unseen items from the Factory archives, and objects loaned from the estates of both Tony Wilson and Rob Gretton, the former manager of Joy Division and New Order.
+From 19 June 2021 until 3 January 2022, Manchester's Science and Industry Museum hosted an exhibition commemorating Factory Records entitled 'Use Hearing Protection: The early years of Factory Records' Featuring graphic designs by Peter Saville, previously unseen items from the Factory archives, and objects loaned from the estates of both Tony Wilson and Rob Gretton, the former manager of Joy Division and New Order.